liqotech/liqo/docs/pages/Architecture/Advertisement Management/controller.md

 If the `AutoAccept` flag is set to true, the behaviour is the following:
  - if MaxAcceptableAdvertisements increases, check if there are refused Advertisements: if so, they are accepted until the new maximum is reached.
- - if MaxAcceptableAdvertisements decreases
-   - if the current number of accepted Advertisements is lower than the new maximum, nothing changes
+ - if MaxAcceptableAdvertisements decreases, Advertisements already accepted are left and from now on the new Advertisements that arrive will follow the new policy.
-   - if the current number of accepted Advertisements is higher than the new maximum, some of them are deleted until the new maximum is respected.

 ### Limitations
 * Manual acceptance of Advertisement